 Once you have selected the perfect mushroom ingredient, read the recipe below.

 Mushroom Ramen Soup Recipe

 This mushroom ramen recipe takes just 30 minutes to make and features a medley of Asian flavors alongside loads of beneficial nutrients.
 It's vegetarian, but you can omit the eggs to make it vegan-friendly.
 Those with a soy allergy can also substitute the soy sauce for coconut aminos or another soy sauce alternative.

 - 1 head bok choy, chopped

-- 1 tbsp sesame oil (or sub olive oil)
+- 2 tbsp sesame oil or more as needed (or sub olive oil)